 Most insurance companies will pay for treatments only if you have valvular reflux in addition to spider vein symptoms.
 Without valvular reflux, insurance companies typically consider the treatments cosmetic, so they won’t cover the cost.

 It’s important that you choose a board-certified, dedicated vein doctor to get rid of spider veins.
 These doctors have undergone specialized training that helps them identify the underlying cause of spider veins and other vein issues.
 They also have a lot of experience performing procedures that treat spider veins effectively.

-You can find certified vein doctors at all of Vein Treatment Center’s locations, including the ones in New York and New Jersey.
+You can find certified vein doctors at all of Vein Treatment Center’s locations in New York and New Jersey.
 If you have any questions about spider veins, endovenous laser ablation, or other procedures that eliminate spider veins, you can contact the Vein Treatment Center online or by calling 1-877-289-0603.

-Remember that removing spider veins isn’t just about vanity.
+Remember that deciding to get rid of spider veins isn’t just about vanity.
 You could have an underlying health problem that requires attention from a specialist.